 New Protocols at the Hospital.
 Mountain View Hospital is following guidelines from the Centers for Disease Control and Prevention and strictly enforcing them throughout the hospital.
 This starts at our front door.
 Mountain View Hospital is taking temperatures of everyone who enters the hospital, including employees, to ensure no one is running a fever.
 Patients and visitors are also being screened for COVID-19 symptoms and will be asked if they’ve traveled to an area with wide spread of the coronavirus or been close contact with someone who has a confirmed case of COVID-19.
 Of course, if you are in labor, the hospital will work to get you into a delivery suite as quickly as possible.
 These extra measures are designed to keep patients within the hospital safe and reduce your chances of being exposed to any illness.

 Changes to Visitation.
 In order to reduce the number of people coming and going from the hospital, especially on the Labor and Delivery floor, Mountain View has temporarily implemented a new visitor policy.
-New moms can have one visitor during their delivery and stay at the hospital.
-The support person needs to be the same person the entire time.
-To protect the health of moms, babies and our team, we ask the support person to try and limit the number of trips in and out of the hospital.
+New moms can have two visitors during their labor and delivery and through the rest of their stay at the hospital.
+These visitors need to be the same the entire time.
+To protect the health of moms, babies and our team, we ask our visitors to try and limit the number of trips in and out of the hospital.

 We understand this is an exciting time in your life and you may want family and friends nearby.
 Unfortunately, with the COVID-19 pandemic, we have to limit the number of people coming to the hospital to protect you and our other patients.
 We encourage our patients utilize FaceTime or other video chat options to stay connected with loved ones while they are at the hospital.
 We will also take a photo of your newborn and post it to our online nursery, so you can easily share it with your network.